Driver’s License Suspension and Reinstatement

-Your driver’s license may have been suspended for many reasons, perhaps you were deemed a “negligent operator” for getting too many tickets, or you had traffic tickets that were never paid, or you failed to appear in traffic court, or you were convicted of a DUI and never completed your AB541 or SB38 classes.
+Your driver’s license may have been suspended for many reasons.
+Perhaps you were deemed a “negligent operator” for getting too many tickets, or you had traffic tickets that were never paid, or you failed to appear in traffic court, or you were convicted of a driving under the influence (DUI) offense and never completed your AB541 or SB38 classes.

 Whatever the circumstances, getting your California driver’s license reinstated may be easier than you think.
-Often it just takes some help from an experienced criminal defense attorney to help you navigate the Los Angeles courts and the DMV so you can get finally be behind the wheel legally and without serving any time in jail.
+Often it just takes some help from an experienced criminal defense attorney to help you navigate the Los Angeles courts and the DMV so you can finally get behind the wheel again legally and without serving any time in jail.

 - Clearing any bench warrants before the courts